 Hubbard’s purification treatments are the mainstay of Narconon, a Scientology-run chain of 33 alcohol and drug rehabilitation centers – some in prisons under the name “Criminon” – in 12 countries.
 Narconon [is a] classic vehicle for drawing addicts into the cult.

-Revenues for Narconon and other drug treatment programs are generated in large part by court-ordered rehabilitation for drug users, which would be dramatically reduced if marijuana prohibition ended.
+Revenues for Narconon and other drug treatment programs are generated in large part by court-ordered rehabilitation for drug users, which would be dramatically reduced if marijuana prohibition ended on the lemon creamsicle strain and others.
 Much like other elements of the prison industrial complex, Narconon has campaigned aggressively against medical marijuana over the years.

 Every era and generation has a common force of darkness that threatens liberal society.
 In the first half of the twentieth century, it was aggressive collectivization which resulted in a near dictatorship in the United States and tyrannies in the form of Nazi Germany, the Soviet Union, Imperial Japan and Communist China.